The Benefits of Custom Cabinets

 A Personal Touch

 The other drawback of a standard pre-made cabinet is the one-size-fits-all design.
 A custom-made kitchen can be built with a wine rack or short, rotating spice shelves.
 Or show off the fine china with a glass door that matches the rest of the custom-built cabinet.
 In a custom design cabinet for a living room you can build drawers to any width or depth to accommodate the items that need to fit in the drawers.
 Bulky and awkwardly shaped board games can fit in a cozy custom cabinet drawer instead of awkwardly piling up in a closet.
 Skilled local carpenters could even use Dr. Seuss for inspiration and custom design cabinets for a children’s room with swirls, curves and no square corners.

 Don’t get too crazy with your custom-built cabinet.
 In a kitchen or bathroom, remember that vanities and countertops typically come in a limited number of standard sizes.
 An extra deep cabinet may fit the serving platters, but won’t accommodate a pre-cut laminate countertop.
 On a related note, make sure the multimedia cabinet fits the widescreen TV or stereo components with a few extra inches for getting the electronics in and out of the space.

 Additionally, consider leaving some custom cabinet work to the pros.
-Even a skilled craftsman can call in professionals without shame.
+Even a skilled craftsman knowledgeable in fixing creaky stairs and other wood works can call in professionals without shame.
 Doors and drawer fronts are often the most intricate part of a custom design cabinet.
 It may be possible to save time and money by sending that part of the job to a professional industrial shop, which has the tools to do the job fast, cheap and well.

 Author Steve Graham is a former construction manager and newspaper editor.
 He has written more than 2,000 articles for Web sites, magazines and newspapers.